forestgrape/coronavirus/5_epidemiological/competition_advantages.md

 3. *Advantages in Competent Immune Systems*
   Slow infecting coronaviruses such as SARS-1 and MERS take long to build up a high viral load:
     * which is mostly possible when the immune system is (temporary) reduced
     * at the time of peak infectiousness usually symptoms are present

     All strains of SARS-2 are already faster than SARS-1 and MERS, however there are variations among the SARS-2 strains.
 Even for people with a good immune system, a fast infecting variant may transmit before immune protections are in place.
-So when a strain is able to infect fast, an increased spread through immune-competent people is thinkable.
-Which could mean that the spread becomes more evenly distributed.
+So when a strain is able to infect fast, a spread before symptom onset and more evenly distributed transmission is thinkable.

 > The effects of 2. can be reduced by information.
 The effects of 3. by testing.